opennetworkinglab/aether-docs/operations/procedures.rst

       ansible -i inventory/sitename.ini -b -m shutdown -a "delay=60" all

-   The ``delay=60`` arg is to allow hosts behind the management server to be reached before the management server shuts down.
+   The ``delay=60`` argument is to allow hosts behind the management server to be reached before the management server shuts down.

 Edge power up procedure
 -----------------------